openstack/tempest/doc/source/configuration.rst

 removed in a future release.**

-When Tempest was refactored to allow for locking test accounts, the original non-tenant isolated case was converted to internally work similarly to the accounts.yaml file.
+When Tempest was refactored to allow for locking test accounts, the original non-project isolated case was converted to internally work similarly to the accounts.yaml file.
 This mechanism was then called the legacy test accounts provider.
 To use the legacy test accounts provider you can specify the sets of credentials in the configuration file as detailed above with following nine